oliyh/locksmith/README.md

 # locksmith

-Want to use GraphQL with Clojure/script but don't want snake_keys everywhere?
+Want to use GraphQL with Clojure/script but don't want snake_keys or camelKeys everywhere?
 Use locksmith to change all the keys!

-locksmith creates efficient functions to transform GraphQL keys (e.g. `snake_key`, `boolean_key`) into Clojure keys (`snake-key`, `boolean-key?`) and vice versa.
+locksmith creates efficient functions to transform GraphQL keys (e.g. `snake_key`, `camelKey`, `boolean_key`) into Clojure keys (`snake-key`, `camel-key`, `boolean-key?`) and vice versa.
 It does this by inspecting your [lacinia](https://github.com/walmartlabs/lacinia) GraphQL schema, deciding which keys need renaming and composing functions to do the renames as fast as possible.

 This helps you satisfy GraphQL queries on your server and work with idiomatic Clojure data on your client.
+It uses [camel-snake-kebab](https://github.com/clj-commons/camel-snake-kebab) under the hood, with the addition of adding `?` as a suffix for boolean types.

 [![Clojars Project](https://img.shields.io/clojars/v/locksmith.svg)](https://clojars.org/locksmith)